SecretSocietyTM/cse15l-lab-reports/lab-report-1-week-2.md

 ## Final Regards
 Congratulations, you just learned everything I literally just learned last week and still have a very small grasp of.
 Hopefully this was useful to you, imaginary friend I have been talking to in my head for the past 30 minutes.
 I wish you good luck on your CSE15L adventure, goodbye
 # **:)**

-Checking if this is updated or not on the web